florianboergel/pyTEF/README.md

 To install use

-`git clone https://github.com/florianboergel/TotalExchangeFlow.git` and then
+`git clone https://github.com/florianboergel/pyTEF.git` and then

-`pip install -e TotalExchangeFlow`
+`pip install -e pyTEF`

 ## How to use